 There can be several reasons for your Steam Deck disconnecting from your Wi-Fi abnormally.

-- Faulty cable – If you are using a wired connection to your router, properly examine that the cable is not faulty.
-If it is then exchange it for a good one.
+1. Faulty cable – If you use a wired connection to your router, properly examine whether the cable is faulty.
+If it is, then exchange it for a good one.

-- Distance between router and Steam Deck – Your router may be too far away from your Steam Deck at the time of gaming, so it can not send a proper signal.
+2. Distance between the router and Steam Deck – Your router may be too far away from your Steam Deck during gaming, so it can not signal properly.
 In this case, you should sit near your Steam Deck.

-- Too many devices connecting to your Wi-Fi – This can happen if you have multiple phones, tablets, or laptops all connected at once.
-If this is happening then you will need more bandwidth or remove the devices from the network.
+3. Too many devices connecting to your Wi-Fi can happen if you have multiple phones, tablets, or laptops simultaneously.
+If this happens, you will need more bandwidth or remove the devices from the network.

-- Network interference – If you are living in a densely populated area, or if there are other networks nearby, then signals of your router become too weak to maintain a good connection with your Steam Deck.
+4. Network interference – If you live in a densely populated area or have other networks nearby, your router’s signals become too weak to maintain a good connection with your Steam Deck.

 These are the most common cause of disconnection of your Steam Deck from the internet.